IT Governance: Definition, Frameworks, And Best Practices

 By doing so, organizations can not only prevent legal and financial repercussions but also build trust with their stakeholders, demonstrating a commitment to ethical practices and data security.

-Integrating regulatory compliance into IT governance frameworks helps organizations align their IT strategies with the objectives set by the business leaders, fostering a culture of accountability and transparency.
+Integrating regulatory compliance into IT governance practices helps organizations align their IT strategies with the objectives set by business leaders, fostering a culture of accountability and transparency.

 IT governance solutions